From Nazi to Terminator, Europe's media target Merkel

 Merkel’s allies have rallied round, saying she can withstand the attacks and will not be swayed by provocative headlines.

-“I think some emotionally-driven judgements about this great chancellor are off the mark,” he said.
+“I think some emotionally-driven judgments about this great chancellor are off the mark,” he said.

 Yet the pressure is starting to show.
 There is no denying 57-year-old Merkel looks weary and she has visibly gained weight in the last few months.